afcarl/arokem.org/publications/index.rst

 ============
 #.
 E.A.
 McDevitt\*, **A. Rokem**\* (\* equal contributors), M.A.
 Silver, and S.C.
 Mednick (*in press*).
 Sex differences in sleep-dependent perceptual learning.
 Vision Research.

 #.
 J.H.
 Yoon, S.L.
 Sheremata, **A. Rokem**, and M.A.
 Silver (2013).
-Windows to the soul: vision science as a tool for studying biological mechanisms of information processing deficits in schizophrenia.
-Frontiers in Psychopathology.
+Windows to the soul: vision science as a tool for studying biological mechanisms of  information processing deficits in schizophrenia. *Frontiers in Psychopathology*.
+4:681 `pdf <http://www.frontiersin.org/Journal/DownloadFile.ashx?pdf=1&FileId=8883&articleId=56129&Version=1&ContentTypeId=21&FileName=fpsyg-04-00681.pdf>`_

 #.
 K.N.
 Kay, J. Winawer, **A. Rokem**, A. Mezer and B.A.
 Wandell (2013) A Two-Stage Cascade Model of BOLD Responses in Human Visual Cortex.
 PLoS Computational Biology 9: e1003079. `pdf <papers/Kay2013SOC.pdf>`_